lakinduakash/linux-wifi-hotspot/README.md

 ### Features

-* Share your wifi like in Windows - Share wifi on same interface while you are connected to a network.
+* Share your wifi like in Windows - Share wifi on same interface which you are connected to internet.
+* Share access point from any network interface
 * Includes Both command line and gui.
 * Support both 2.4GHz and 5GHz (Need to compatible with your wifi adapter).
 Ex: You have connected to 5GHz and share connection with 2.4GHz.
 * Select Channel to share.